na-na-hi/renget/archive/iftod.md

 \>That woman is you
 \>(Even more) unfortunately for you, your body isn't strong enough to bear such a powerful child
 \>The strain of containing an elder dragon's fetus would kill you
-\>Which is why they're going to strengthen your womb by training it with the offspring of stronger and stronger monsters until you're ready to be bred by an elder dragon
+\>Which is why they're going to strengthen your womb by training it with the offspring of stronger and stronger monsters until you're ready to be bred by an elder dragon%%

 \########################################

 **%red%{Transformation}%%**
 >Why not just climb inside [the monster] to get your egg as fresh as possible?

-\>Be Hunter
+%darkgreen%\>Be Hunter
 \>It's dark, and your body is stiff from being forced to stay in the fetal position for so long
 \>You wake up to discover not the ambient sounds of nature and angry screeching wyverns that you expected, but voices
 \>You've finally been rescued